 - Diastolic heart failure

-The team of physicians at St. Louis Heart and Vascular has the most advanced diagnostic tools to help determine where your problem lies.
+Our team of heart failure doctors and specialists have the most advanced diagnostic tools to help determine where your problem lies.

 What causes congestive heart failure?

 A weakened or stiff heart can be caused by a number of different factors, including:

 - Coronary artery disease

 - High blood pressure

 - Faulty heart valves

 Anything that causes your heart to work harder or damages the organ in any way, including prior heart attacks, can lead to congestive heart failure.

 What are the symptoms of congestive heart failure?